 “Facial harmony is developed by balancing the size and shape of your nose with your overall facial proportions.”

 Candidates for Rhinoplasty

-It is important for anyone considering rhinoplasty to understand that the overarching goal of the procedure is improvement, not perfection.
+It is important for Twin Cities residents considering rhinoplasty to understand that the overarching goal of the procedure is improvement, not perfection.
 The nose has many inherent asymmetries that must be taken into account and will not necessarily change with surgery.
 For example, one nostril may attach to the face higher than the other, the right profile may be different than the left, and one tip of the cartilage may be more prominent than the other.

 - Contours and shape of your face, including your chin prominence

 - Strength and position of the underlying cartilages, including the midline septum

 - Angles of the junction of your forehead/nose and base of nose/upper lip

 - Your height and whether you had orthodontia (braces) in the past

 Value of Computerized Video Imaging